DharmaFactory/Duality/README.md

 ### _Active Alignment Engine_

 > **"We do not wait for the future.
 We forge it."**
-### *In honor of Mary McLeod Bethune, who fought fire with the flame of liberty that education affords.*
+### *In honor of Dr. Mary McLeod Bethune, who fought fire with the flame of liberty that education affords.*

 > *"I leave you a thirst for education.
 Knowledge is the prime need of the hour."*